 Currently storage management is delegated to the application.
 The enclave may signal acknowledgement requests to the host but by default nothing is done with them.

 Mail is designed to block a variety of attacks the host can mount on the enclave.

 Observation.
 The body of the mail is encrypted with industry standard AES/GCM.
-The host can't see what the client is sending to the client.
+The host can't see what the client is sending to the enclave.

 Tampering.
 All the encrypted body, the plaintext headers and the user-specifiable envelope header are authenticated such that the enclave can detect if they were tampered with.
 See below for more information on this.

 Reordering.
 The enclave can't directly access any hardware other than the CPU and RAM.
 That means it can't know that messages came from the network card or hard disk in the right order, or that no messages were dropped.
-Mails include a sequence number in the headers, meaning it is visible to the host but can't be tampered with.
+Mails include a sequence number and topic in the headers, meaning it is visible to the host but can't be tampered with.
 This enlists the client as an ally in the enclave's war against the host: the client wants its messages to be delivered in the right order and without being dropped.
-The Conclave runtime checks the sequence numbers in the headers always increment before passing the mail to your code.
+The Conclave runtime checks the sequence numbers in the headers always increment, on a per-topic basis, before passing the mail to your code.

 The host may arbitrarily delay or even refuse to deliver mail, but it can only end the stream of mails early, it can't re-order messages relative to each other.
 This is a feature not a bug, as if the enclave could force the host to deliver mail that would imply it had actually taken over the computer somehow and was forcing it to provide services to the enclave.
 SGX isn't a form of remote control and nobody can force a host to run enclaves against its will.